 The transabdominal procedure is performed by inserting a needle through the abdomen and uterus then into the placenta.
 Ultrasound is used to help guide the needle, and a small amount of tissue is drawn into the syringe.

 It is possible that the physician may find it necessary to terminate the pregnancy or perform a selective reduction for the safety of the surrogate and/or fetus(es).
 Any termination or reduction will be for a medical reason or indication of a mental or physical defect.
 No pregnancy will be terminated for gender selection.
 The surrogate’s considerations regarding termination will be discussed and taken into account during the match process so that she and the IPs are in agreement prior to the transfer of any embryos.
+The terms of any reduction or termination will be provided in the legal contract between the intended parents and surrogate.

 The IPs are expected to attend the birth if at all possible unless there is an unexpected and premature birth, in which case the parents are expected to arrive at the hospital as soon as possible.
 The parents should expect to take the baby home with them when it is released by the hospital.
 Final payments will be due to the surrogate within six weeks after the birth.